Do you want to change people’s behavior and attitude? Don’t start from corporate culture

 • Employee Experience – a collective vision that gives individual meaning to each individual and supports their personal experience.
 Often in companies, we tend to start from a change in corporate culture through a change in values and only then watch how people’s behavior changes.
 But John Shook, a former Toyota executive and author of Learning to See, recommends turning the approach around – changing people by first changing our attitude and behavior, which translates into values and then influences the entire company culture.

-However, changes in corporate culture are not possible overnight – we all probably suspect that.
+“What I’ve learned at Toyota, which is very powerful, is that if you want to change culture, you don’t start by changing the way people think, you have to start by changing the way they behave – what they do.”
+(John Shook) However, changes in company culture are not possible overnight – we all probably suspect that.
 Toyota, for example, managed to do it in one year thanks to this approach.
 The roots of success here go back to recruitment.
 The company has only one criterion for the selection of employees – it is interested in people’s approach and motivation during the selection process, not primarily in their experience, which it can further develop.
-It accepts candidates who ultimately promote the culture and values that are desirable for society.
+It accepts candidates who will ultimately promote the culture and values that are desirable for society.

 Seven elements of building a corporate culture